harrelfe/stan/notes.md

 * Ben Goodrich reply: Dirichlet process makes sense conceptually, although you can't do it literally in Stan because it concentrates on a finite set.
 Some people have had some success with a giant but finite number of components in a Dirichlet.
 Also, this reminds me of some stuff that other people were doing to use a spline or similar function for the baseline hazard in survival models, which also has to be strictly increasing.
 * Nathan: Ben - I agree with you about implementing a 'true' Dirichlet process in Stan; I think it will be difficult using HMC even with a finite Dirichlet process so I may have to venture outside the Stan-verse.
 As you mentioned there are close ties to other semi-parametric models such as those used in survival analysis.
 Frank - Can you elaborate more on the conditioning on sample size?
 In many models we assume n is fixed rather than a parameter, but the value of n doesn't play any part in defining the form or number of parameters.
 Shouldn't we be able to make draws from the prior distribution without knowing the sample size?
 It seems that assuming knowledge about the number of outcome categories for a traditional ordinal regression is qualitatively different than assuming we know the number of distinct continuous outcome values, but I'm not sure I can explain why.
 * Frank: The comment about a prior needing to have a kind of universal meaning is very interesting.
 The prior should capture the pre-data state of knowledge, and if we have knowledge that uses n (which we're already conditioning on) but does not use the data in any other way, perhaps this is OK.
+* Nathan: In the binomial case with parameter theta, there are multiple ways of defining a noninformative prior, e.g. beta(1,1) is a noninformative prior for theta, the improper beta(0,0) is a noninformative prior for logit(theta) and beta(1/2, 1/2) is the transformation invariant Jeffreys' noninformative prior.
+As Gelman et al. mention in their Bayes' book, there is no clear choice for a vague prior because a density that is 'flat' for one parameterization is not for another.
+There is an analogous relationship between binomial data with a beta prior and multinomial data with a Dirichlet prior.
+In our case using a concentration parameter of 1 gives equal density to all vectors of category probabilities (when all covars are 0), using a concentration parameter of 0 gives an improper prior that is uniform for the log category probabilities and results in a proper posterior if there is at least 1 observation per category.
+To match the intercept/cutpoint MLEs, I think we need the concentration parameter that gives a uniform prior for the link function applied to the cumulative category probabilities, i.e. logit(sum(cat. prob)) or probit(sum(cat. prob)).
+My guess is that the 1/n heuristic and your empirical formula are getting somewhat close to this, but I will spend some time to work through the math.
+It seems like this may be a situation where because the posterior inference is sensitive to prior choice there is no a perfect solution.
+We can offer some recommendations for what seems to work.

+Ben Goodrich put a function `Pr` inside the Stan code.
+This is used just for checking that probabilities add up to one.
+You can use `rstan::expose_stan_functions('foo.stan')` to access those functions from R.

 ## Existing `Stan` Approaches